Skip to main content

 list

 A list of @function_tool-decorated callables.
-Safe to spread into an Agent tool list: tools=[*rb_tools, *your_tools].
+Spread into the Agent tool list: tools=[*rb_tools, *your_tools].

 Tools